Educate Yourself About the Signs and Symptoms of a Hangover

 it's not corona it's the vodka sweetie

 Americans are drinking more than ever…alcohol sales are up 75% over this time last year INCLUDING bar sales.
-My friend and talented director, producer, and keeper of actual The Masked Singer secrets, Jessica Rionero, has turned me onto cocktail delivery.
+My friend and talented director and producer friend, Jessica Rionero, has turned me onto cocktail delivery.
 Eater has an LA list and Guest of a Guest has a NYC list.

 From 1894 until the last known US case in 1979, polio was the most feared viral disease for most Americans.
 During the worst outbreak in 1952, 60,000 children were infected in a single year.
 Every day this week, I’ll post about a notable person who survived the deadly and paralyzing virus.
 Today: Dorothea Lange.